github/gh-ost/doc/shared-key.md

 - `add unique key owner_name_idx (owner_id, name)` - **be careful not to write conflicting rows while this migration runs**
 - `drop key name_uidx` - `primary key` is shared between the tables
 - `drop primary key, add primary key(owner_id, loc_id)` - `name_uidx` is shared between the tables
-- `change id bigint unsigned not null auto_increment` - the `'primary key` changes datatype but not value, and can be used
+- `change id bigint unsigned not null auto_increment` - the `primary key` changes datatype but not value, and can be used
 - `drop primary key, drop key name_uidx, add primary key(name), add unique key id_uidx(id)` - swapping the two keys.
 Either `id` or `name` could be used

 Not allowed: